crazybiocomputing/crazybioGame/minigames/assets/README.md

 All reusable assets.
-Specific assets will be in specific minigames folders.
+Specific assets will be in specific minigame folders.